naimur978/terraform-s3-aws/README.md

 1. Clone this repository
 2. Configure your AWS credentials
 3. Run `terraform init` to initialize the project
-4. Run `terraform plan` to see the execution plan
+4. Run `terraform plan` to execute the plan
 5. Run `terraform apply -auto-approve` to provision resources without manual approval

 ### Destroying Resources